ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 change could take as long as the time-to-live (TTL) on the record to go into effect.

+If the length of the DNS query is excessively long (Step 4 above), the Domain Owner may need to reconsider the domain being used to be shorter, or reach out to another party that may allow for a shorter DNS label.

 # Extensible Reporting

 DMARC reports allow for some extensibility, as defined by future